owhite/MESC_UIs/README.md

 The code from these sites help with charting the results of 'log -fl' from [Jens term](https://github.com/Netzpfuscher).
 This code seems to work with Chrome on my mac as well as android.

 My favorite graphing library is plot.ly, and [this](https://owhite.github.io/) is an example of a toy-rendering of a MESC output using that library.
 The example shown there is static data embedded directly in the page.
+Plotly does a nice job of handling zooming and mouseovers.

-# Raspberry PI support code
+# Raspberry PI: MESC UIs

-The rest of the programs in this repo are just toys and unlikely to work straight out of the box.
+The other programs in this repo are just toys and unlikely to work straight out of the box.
 You will need working knowledge of:
  * python and installing python modules
  * Message Queuing Telemetry Transport (MQTT) and mosquitto
  * ...and probably android app installation

-These programs
+These programs:
  * send commands over the USB-serial to the MESC controller
  * send commands or grab user parameters embedded in the controller
  * initiate streams of json data containing real time controller information